 They Have VIP Features

-Many private label credit cards offer VIP features that encourage customer retention.
+Many private-label credit cards offer VIP features that encourage customer retention.
 This makes the shopping experience more accessible for consumers.

 They’re Generally Easy to Qualify for

-Private label credit cards are often much easier to be eligible for despite your credit score.
+Private-label credit cards are often much easier to be eligible for despite your credit score.
 This is a major benefit for those who don’t have a very high credit score.

 Cons of Private Label Credit Cards

-Although there are numerous benefits of using private label credit cards, there are some downsides to these credit cards as well.
+Although there are numerous benefits of using private-label credit cards, there are some downsides to these credit cards as well.

 They Tend to Have a High APR

-APR is a credit card interest rate or the consumer’s price to pay for ‘borrowing’ money on the credit card.
+APR is a credit card interest rate or the consumer’s price to pay for ‘borrowing’ money on a credit card.
 Typically, this annual percentage rate is lower for those who pay their monthly dues and have a higher credit rating.

 If you make your payments in full and on time, this may not affect you.
 If you cannot make the payments, this will end up hurting you.